 How Do I Elect a Registered Agent in Virginia?

-All LLCs formed in Virginia are required to choose a registered agent, who acts as the official contact for a business.
+To form an LLC in the state of Virginia, you are required to choose a registered agent, who acts as the official contact for a business.
 An agent might receive service of process, tax documents, and other notices.
 You can have an LLC formation service take care of your registered agent needs and submit the corresponding paperwork to form your LLC.

 Any chosen individual must be a resident of Virginia, and must be at least one of the following: member of the Virginia State Bar, member of your LLC, or an official of an organization that’s a member of your LLC.
 For instance, an officer/director of a business is acceptable if the business entity is a member of your LLC.
 General partners, managers, and trustees are also acceptable if they have a similar relationship to the LLC.